May 13, 2024

 An escalation clause can be used as a risk management tool by both parties in the contract.
 It should specify the formula or index used to determine the adjusted price or rate, the frequency of adjustment, and the maximum amount to which the cost adjusts.

 Certain contracts specifically state that the contractor’s compensation is not subject to escalation.
-An example of such language for a lump sum contract for engineering, procurement and construction management services is as follows:
+An example of such language for a lump sum contract for engineering, procurement, and construction management services is as follows:

 Compensation, Payment and Taxes